What Is the Opioid Epidemic?

 The Victims of The Opioid Epidemic

-Every person whom Opioids destroy is valuable and important.
+Every victim of the Opioid Epidemic is valuable and important.
 The victims of Opioid addiction are parents, children, siblings, and spouses.
-They are often productive and law-abiding citizens with no experience with crime or drug abuse.
+They are often productive and law-abiding citizens who have no experience with crime or drug abuse.
 Even still, the addictive effects of Opioids on the brain are so powerful that many people become addicted after using prescription Opioids to alleviate pain, such as after surgery or an injury.

 The Opioid Epidemic began when doctors started to frequently prescribe Opioid painkillers.
 Pharmaceutical corporations claimed that their products were not addictive and even bribed doctors to prescribe them.
 From 2006 to 2016, doctors in the United States issued over 200,000,000 Opioid prescriptions every year.
 The number of Opioid prescriptions fell slightly to 191,218,272 in 2017.
 Opioid painkillers which doctors commonly prescribe in the United States include OxyContin® and Percocet® (both manufactured with the Opioid Oxycodone), Vicodin®(manufactured with Hydrocodone), and Kadian® (manufactured with Morphine).